How to Prepare a Concrete Floor for Coatings

 To avoid the costly problems that can happen after installing coatings, there are two crucial steps you must take:

-1. Correctly prepare the surface before applying any kind of industry-appropriate coating.
+1. Correct concrete floor prep before applying any kind of industry-appropriate coating.

 2. Ensure you measure the moisture condition inside the concrete slab before the application begins.

-First, we’ll take a look at ways to prepare the concrete surface.
-Did you know that nearly 80 percent of coatings fail because the concrete surface was incorrectly prepared?
+First, we’ll look at ways to prepare the concrete surface.
+Did you know that nearly 80 percent of coatings fail because the concrete floor surface preparation was incorrect?

 Coatings that bond well to concrete include epoxies, polyurethanes, acrylics, and stains.

-a) Clean and fill holes with the kind of concrete repair material that suits the job.
 For instance, using concrete or a high-bonding polymer will depend on whether you’re covering a crack or trying to bond it.
-It’s also important that your bonding material has very low shrinkage or it will not bond correctly and the repair will fail.
+It’s also important that your bonding material has very low shrinkage, or it will not bond correctly, and the repair will fail.

-b) Check for oil, grease, and other chemicals.
 Dark spots are often an indicator of grease.
 You can perform a water bead test.
 If the water beads, you know the floor has been contaminated.
-To clean the surface, use a heavy-duty concrete degreaser, along with a stiff bristle brush or floor scrubber.
+To clean the surface, use a heavy-duty concrete degreaser and a stiff bristle brush or floor scrubber.

 Measuring Moisture – The View from Within

-Apply a coating too soon, before excess moisture inside the concrete has had sufficient opportunity to be released, and you risk peeling, blistering, de-bonding, and other unsightly and expensive issues.
+Apply an epoxy coating too soon before excess moisture inside the concrete has had sufficient opportunity to be released.
+You risk peeling, blistering, de-bonding, and other unsightly and expensive issues.

 Taking readings of moisture at the surface, for instance, by using a calcium chloride test, only provides information about the top one-inch layer of the concrete.
-This layer is particularly vulnerable to ambient temperature as well as the relative humidity (RH) of the room.
+This layer is particularly vulnerable to ambient temperature and the room’s relative humidity (RH).

 The RH test will confirm exactly how much moisture the coating or other surface treatment will “see” once the concrete slab has been sealed.
-Measurements using the in-situ RH method are fast, economical, accurate, and are shown to be the most reliable way for determining the right time to apply a surface coating successfully.
+Measurements using the in-situ RH method are fast, economical, and accurate.
+They are shown to be the most reliable way to determine the right time to apply a surface coating successfully.